Ghis8/calculator/README.md

-# Hello,
+# Simple Calculator,
-Here is a calculator using tkinter...
+Here is a calculator made in Pyhton. download the zip file, unzip it and run the contained file using terminal

 @Ghis08